 About

 Thanks for reading up on me!
-Choosing the right counsellor can be difficult, but hopefully this website will help you in your search.
+Choosing the right therapist can feel daunting, but I hope this website helps you get a sense of who I am and how I work.

-I gained my counselling qualification in 2006 and became a Member of the New Zealand Association of Counsellors (NZAC) in 2008.
+I completed my counselling degree in 2006 and became a Member of the New Zealand Association of Counsellors (NZAC) in 2008.
+Since then, I’ve completed a postgraduate diploma in counselling and am currently expanding my practice by studying towards a qualification in clinical supervision (2026).

-Since starting my private practice in 2020 I have met with hundreds of people, some for a handful of sessions, others for years.
-Different challenges require different length of work.
+Since starting my private practice in 2020, I have met with hundreds of people for many hundreds of hours - some for just a handful of sessions, others over several years.
+Different challenges call for different lengths of work.

-Each client brings with them their own set of circumstances and I feel privileged to be part of their lives, however short.
-There are always ways we can make changes for the better.
+Each client brings their own circumstances, and I feel privileged to be part of their lives, however briefly.
+There are always ways we can make meaningful changes, even if some people come with a loss of hope.

-While enabling change through talking therapy is at the heart of my skill set, my career history is varied.
-Born and raised in Sweden, I started off in my late teens at a fish factory in the fjords of Norway (freezing but I enjoyed earning money!), then spent a couple of years as a flight attendant in London, and I’ve even called Papua New Guinea home for some years.
+While talking therapy is at the heart of my work, my career path has been varied.
+Born and raised in Sweden, I spent my late teens working in a fish factory in the Norwegian fjords (freezing, but I enjoyed earning money!), followed by a few years as a long‑haul flight attendant in London, later in retail in Australia.
+I’ve even called Papua New Guinea home for a number of years.

 Post-Graduate Diploma in Social Practice (Counselling) from UNITEC, Auckland (2008).